Winter Dog Car Care – Keep That Back Seat Clean

 A great quality car seat cover is a good investment, it will keep all of the mud, hair and occasional vomit of the plush interior of the car seats.
 Proper car seat covers, with dog transportation in mind, are designed to hold all of the dirt within then they can be taken away and washed, leaving your auto as good as new.

-- The bench seat cover will apply weatherproof protection for one or multiple dogs on the back seat.
-Looks for strong, waterproof and snug seat protection with the necessary safety gaps for seatbelts.
+We recommend the Ruffwear bench seat cover.
+This will apply weatherproof protection for one or multiple dogs on the back seat.
+It's a strong, waterproof and snug seat protection with the necessary safety gaps for seatbelts.

 In addition to car seat covers it’s a great idea to invest in a highly absorbent towel that you can give your dog a good rub with before travel.
 Let’s face it, rain is highly likely to catch you unawares, and soggy car seats rarely ever recover.
 Or why not get a doggy dry coat for the journey?